 Specific strategic directions for global initiatives will be redefined and rearticulated in the university’s upcoming strategic planning process.
 The university presently has specific initiatives in Korea, India, and Russia, and activities addressing the environmental aspects of globalization will figure prominently in future plans.

-The Office of Global and International Strategies coordinates many of these activities, serves as liaison with the rest, and is the point of first contact for the development of new programs and initiatives.
+The Office of Global Strategy coordinates many of these activities, serves as liaison with the rest, and is the point of first contact for the development of new programs and initiatives.

 Questions?
 Please contact Richena Purnell-Sayle, Executive Assistant, Office of Global Strategy, at 703-993-9630.